 Recovery Coaches work with their recoveree to help them establish habits and behaviors that encourage and reinforce a healthy lifestyle.
 They also help them connect with the local recovery community to find the resources they need to support them along their recovery path.

-- Appropriate twelve-step meetings
+- Appropriate twelve-step meetings or other support groups

 - Therapists, psychologists, psychiatrists and other medical support staff

 - Outpatient programs that ensure clients get an appropriate level of support

 - A gym, yoga studio, or athletic activity groups, such as a running or cycling club